 h.
 Following conclusion of the year-end audit, but prior to release of the financial statements, the Committee, or one of its members, shall discuss with representatives of the independent accountants the financial statements and the results of the audit, including any disagreements with management regarding audit scope, access to requested information or accounting presentation.

 i.
 Prior to release of the financial results and related press releases for each quarter and the fiscal year the Committee, or one of its members, shall review them with management and representatives of the independent accountants, and shall review with them the "Management’s Discussion and Analysis" section of the Company’s filings with the SEC.
-The Committee shall also discuss financial information and any earnings guidance provided to rating agencies and analysts.
+The Committee shall also discuss financial information and any earnings guidance provided to rating agencies and analysts, as well as non-GAAP financial measures.
 Such discussions may be general (consisting of discussing the types of information to be disclosed of the types of presentations to be made).
 Any earnings release or each instance in which the Company provides earning guidance need not be discussed in advance.

 j.
 At least annually, the Committee shall review with representatives of the independent accountants their judgments concerning the quality of the Company’s accounting principles as reflected in its financial reporting, whether those principles are consistent with industry standards or represent minority positions, and the clarity of disclosure of information.
 The Committee shall also review with the independent accountants their views regarding any significant estimates made by management which are reflected in the financial statements.

-In that connection, the Audit and Risk Committee shall review with the independent accountants:
+In that connection, the Committee shall review with the independent accountants: